oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/overview.md

 a WebLogic installation image,
 Kubernetes secrets,
 and anything else necessary to run a particular WebLogic domain.
+A single operator instance is capable of managing multiple domains in multiple namespaces depending on how it is configured.
+A Kubernetes cluster can host multiple operators, but no more than one per namespace, and two operators cannot manage domains in the same namespace.
 You can deploy, delete, and manage domain resources while an operator is running.
 For a full overview of how an operator runtime and its domain resources work together, see the [terms]({{<relref "/userguide/introduction/terms.md">}}),